-The history of the French Revolution began with the Estates General of 1789 and ended with the formation of the French Consulate in November 1799.
+Our digital history of the French Revolution begins with the Estates General of 1789 and ends with the formation of the French Consulate in November 1799.
 In its wake came radical political and social change in France, and many of its ideas have become fundamental principles of liberal democracy.
 Slogans like “Liberty, Equality, Fraternity!” helped inspire the 1917 Russian Revolution as well as movements for the abolition of slavery and universal suffrage.
 Moreover, the values of the French Revolution dominate democratic sentiment everywhere to this day.

 The Revolution happened because the existing regime was no longer able to ameliorate the many miseries of the people.
 In May 1789, widespread social distress led to the convocation of the Estates-General, which became the National Assembly in June.
 Soon afterward, the Assembly passed a series of radical measures to abolish feudalism, state control of the Catholic Church, and the right to vote.

 But the next three years of struggle for political control were worsened by widespread poverty and social unrest.
 Foreign powers like Austria, Britain and Prussia saw the Revolution as having led to the outbreak of the French Revolutionary Wars in April 1792.
 Louis XVI’s attempt to flee the country led to the establishment of the First French Republic on 22 September 1792 and his execution soon after.
 Then, an uprising in Paris replaced the Girondin-dominated National Assembly with the infamous Committee of Public Safety under the murderous direction of Robespierre.